tetafro/openvpn/README.md

 docker exec -it openvpn /vpn/vpn.sh add-client
 ```

-`vpn/client_N.conf`, generated on the previous step, is a full config with
+The above command will generate `client_N.conf` file, which is a full config
-key, certificate and external address.
-Just take it to your client machine
+with a private key and certificates.
+Just take it to your client machine and
-and run with a client app.
+run with your client app.

 Ubuntu example: